 With its London beginnings 300 years ago, investment bank Barclays has now made a big name for itself in the online banking space with its competitively high rates.
 Its 1-year CD rate matches the #3 entry on this top five list, ranking lower due to a lack of rate consistency over the past two years.

 Barclays does fall short slightly in its total offerings, with only an Online Savings account and nine Online CD terms at the moment, while other banks often include a checking account or money market account.

 Capital One 360 accounts are the standalone online bank offerings from Capital One.
 Capital One 360 accounts offer a convenient online banking experience with high-yield interest rates on its accounts.
 Its 1-year CD rate is on par with the top-ranked bank (its rates are just short of Ally’s and Synchrony’s) — still, you won’t need a minimum amount to deposit to open any Capital One 360 account, nor will you face monthly fees.

 Best bank for savings accounts

 How we chose the top five: We chose banks that had the highest savings account rate and consistently held a spot on MagnifyMoney’s Best Savings Account page for two years.

 #1 Ally Bank – Winner

-Minimum Balance Amount to Earn APY
+Minimum Account Balance to Earn APY